Ritam-Guha/Py_FS/README.md

 * Sine Cosine Algorithm (SCA)
 * Whale Optimization Algorithm (WOA)

-These filter approached can be imported in your code using the following statements:
+These wrapper approached can be imported in your code using the following statements:

     import Py_FS.wrapper.nature_inspired.BBA
     import Py_FS.wrapper.nature_inspired.CS